 The telemarketer asked to speak to my mommy or daddy to which I relied, “Mommy hasn’t been home in three days and I’m really really hungry.”
 Sniffle.

 I know, that was just plain wrong.
 The telemarketer lost his cool and in a panicked state offered to call 911.
-I just polite told him to stop calling and hung up at that point.
+I just politely told him to stop calling and hung up at that point.
 Problem solved.
 They never called back.
-Victory was mine.
+Victory was mine. 🙂

-Now, for a meal that will make you all warm and cozy with victory:
+Now, for a meal that will make you all warm and cozy with victory, how about some pasta with Bolognese sauce?!

 - 1/2 ounce dried porcini mushrooms